na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Griseo2 | Red Yellow Blue Black are the key choices; recommended to pick all enhanced 2nd | Hua2 | Breach, both damage boosts are the key choices, unlock nexus 2nd | Vill-V1 | 2 3 5 are the key choices, unlock nexus
+1st | Kalpas1 | Can use BR to reduce HP; Both damage boost, HP cap up are the key choices, can pick vulnerability, unlock nexus; can pick Burden from enhanced
-2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus
+1st | Pardofelis1 | 10% bonus silver, both damage boosts, HP SP cap up are the key choices; must pick at lesat breach from enhanced, can also pick ultimate
-Optional | Kalpas2 | Can rely on BR to reduce HP; both damage boosts, HP cap up are the key choices, don't need nexus; can also pick Sakura vulnerability, TDM as reinforcement
+2nd | Kevin2 | Breach, both damage boosts are the key choices, unlock nexus Optional | Griseo1 | Red Yellow Black are the key choices, don't need nexus(buy from shop) Optional | Vill-V1 | 5 3 2 are the key choices, individual is fine, nexus is better; can also pick Sakura vulnerability, TDM as reinforcement

 #->Herrscher of Human: Ego ulti<-
 ->![hohulti1](https://i.imgur.com/ivCy9A1.png)<-